MarkKozel/CompOrgEText/docs/Assembly/GettingStarted/LC3Edit.md

 :::

 ### LC-3 Edit with Code
 In this example, source code has been entered into the Editing Area.
-The code was assembled and teh success messages are displayed in the Output Area
+The code was assembled and the success messages are displayed in the Output Area

 ![LC-3 Edit Main Window](/images/AssemblyProgramming/GettingStarted/LC3EditMain.png)